t-osawa-009/swift-spreadsheet-gen/README.md

     - format: xml
       path: /swift_spreadsheet_gen-sample/Strings/
 ```
-Then you just have to invoke `swift-spreadsheet-gen` and it will execute what's described in the configuration file.
+Then you just have to invoke `ResourceGenerator` and it will execute what's described in the configuration file.

 ## Notes
 - You should put the YAML file beside the execute file.